doubleencore/swift-style-guide/README.md

 ## What this document is _not_

-This document is _not_ intended to provide direciton on the writing of _apps_.
+This document is _not_ intended to provide direction on the writing of _apps_.
 It should not dictate solutions or recommend design patterns.

 Additionally, this document is _not_ intended to dictate which parts of Swift should be used and which should not.
 It should not, for example, forbid the use of custom operators.
 This document _should_ make formatting suggestions for such features.